J.B. Mauney: Personal life

 Mauney was married to Lexie Wigley from 2012 to 2015.
 In 2017, he married Samantha Lyne, a barrel racer and daughter of five-time PRCA world champion cowboy Phil Lyne.

 On January 23, 2019, Mauney and his wife Samantha welcomed the birth of their first son.
 Mauney also has a daughter (born 2011) from a previous relationship.

 Until as recently as 2019, Mauney and his family lived in Mooresville, North Carolina, where Mauney had spent most of his life.
 They then lived in Cotulla, Texas, for a few years.
 In late 2020, Mauney purchased a property in Stephenville, Texas, and in early 2022, he and his family relocated there.

-Honors

-In 2023, Mauney was ranked No. 9 on the list of the top 30 bull riders in PBR history.

-In 2024, he was inducted into the Bull Riding Hall of Fame.

-In 2025, he was inducted into the PBR Ring of Honor.
+Mauney was one of several celebrity cameos featured in the music video for country artist Ella Langley's song "Choosin' Texas", which was released on April 1, 2026.